hbctraining/Intro-to-R-flipped/homework/day1_hw_exercises.md

 1. Download [this tab-delimited .txt file](https://www.dropbox.com/s/k2mlcqn4823g400/project-summary.txt?dl=1) and save it in your project’s "data" folder.

-      i.
-Read it in to R using `read.table()` and store it as the variable `proj_summary`.
+    1. Read it in to R using `read.table()` and store it as the variable `proj_summary`.
 As you use `read.table()`, keep in mind that:
-              a. all the columns in the input text file have column names
+        1. all the columns in the input text file have column names
-              b. you want the first column of the text file to be used as row names (hint: look up the row.names = argument) ii.
-Display the contents of `proj_summary` in your console
+        1. you want the first column of the text file to be used as row names (hint: look up the row.names = argument
+    1. Display the contents of `proj_summary` in your console

 2. Use the `class()` function on the `glengths` and `metadata` objects, how does the output differ between the two?